Bendat/autometa/documentation/website/docs/getting-started/intro.md

 <!-- cSpell:disable -->
 # Getting Started

-Autometa v1 ships today with a unified runtime that behaves the same way across Jest, the VITE-powered test runner, and Playwright.
+Autometa v1 ships today with a unified runtime that behaves the same way across Jest, Vitest, and Playwright.
 This section gives you the top-level concepts, then points you to the per-runner instructions and advanced tooling such as the DTO builder and the `ensure(...)` assertion plugins.

 ## Prerequisites